 Research concentrates on population genetics and molecular evolution, and on conservation genetics.
 Results from our studies can be examined in our lists of published papers on attached pages.
-Using genetic approaches, we seek investigate to questions about the structure of populations in an eclectic set of organisms.
+Using genetic approaches, we seek to investigate questions about the structure of populations in an eclectic set of organisms.

 Two divergent areas of laboratory investigation are active, but these areas are united by the use of similar molecular methods to investigate similar questions about the evolutionary structure of populations.
 These analyses make use of tools from molecular biology, including DNA sequencing, DNA microsatellite analysis and the analysis of other highly variable genetic marker systems.